 As one of the ten National Employment Standards (NES), annual leave is an essential part of working life and something that you as an employer should be aware of.
 The most important thing for you to remember is that all employees (other than casuals) are entitled to four weeks away from work each year, or five weeks if they are shift workers.
-But there are also various other aspects to annual leave that you should know about including entitlements for shift workers, accrual of annual leave, directing employees, and annual leave payouts.
+But there are also various other aspects to annual leave that you should know about including entitlements for shift workers, accrual of annual leave, directing employees, and cashing out annual leave.

 So if you are an employer with workers under these arrangements, they are entitled to five weeks of annual leave.

 Annual leave accrual is something employers often misunderstand.
 There is a common misconception that as soon as an employee joins a company, they are entitled to their full leave.
 However, leave builds up after each pay period, with its accrual beginning when the employee joins the company.
 Unless it is an unreasonable request, employees can take annual leave at any time after it has been accrued, and annual leave will continue to accrue while they are on any form of paid leave.